Viqueque Municipality

-Viqueque (Município Viqueque, Munisípiu Vikeke) is the largest of the municipalities (formerly districts) of East Timor.
-It has a population of 77,402 (Census 2010) and an area of 1,877 km².
+Viqueque (Município Viqueque, Munisípiu Vikeke) is the largest of the municipalities (formerly districts) of Timor-Leste.
+It has a population of 77,402 (Census 2010) and an area of 1,877 km2.
 The capital of the municipality is also named Viqueque.

-Etymology
+Toponymy

-The word Viqueque is a Portuguese approximation of the local Tetun-Terik word Vikeke (or Wekeke), which has been translated as both 'eroding water' and 'water' (we) 'bracelet' (keke).
+Viqueque is a Portuguese approximation of the local Tetun-Terik word Vikeke (or Wekeke), which has been translated as both 'eroding water' and 'water' (we) 'bracelet' (keke).

 The background to the latter translation is that a warrior leader, Luka, is said once to have been on a campaign with his warriors against the Wehali people, who had entered Luka's lands via Suai, Same, and Manatuto.
 During the campaign, he and the warriors came upon a spring guarded by an old woman.
 After the woman had given the warriors the water they had asked for, they cut off her arm, on which she had been wearing a bracelet.
 They then took the arm and bracelet to their king, Nai Lu Leki, who hung the arm in a tree.
 He also kept the bracelet and declared it sacred, as We Keke.

 According to another tradition, a queen of the kingdom of Luka gave a bracelet to Viqueque as an heirloom, and today the municipality is named after it.